jtroetscher/analyzeGDPdU/README.md

 in column `MwSt-Satz` and `Dst/Ware`.

-We create a subset of the dataframe to contain only transactions with `Dst/Ware` = `Ware` and set the credit account according to the key
+We create a subset of the dataframe to contain only transactions with `Dst/Ware` = `Ware`.

-in column `MwSt-Satz` and  value taken from the following dictionary
+We set the credit account by using the data in column `MwSt-Satz` as the key and take the value from the following dictionary

 ```
 dCAGoods = {
     '-':     '4000',   # Umsatzsteuerfrei
     '50':    '4000',   # Umsatzsteuerfrei
     'USt5':  '4300',   # Umsatzsteuer 5%
     'USt7':  '4300',   # Umsatzsteuer 7%
     'USt16': '4400',   # Umsatzsteuer 16%
     'USt19': '4400'    # Umsatzsteuer 19%
 }

 ```
-We create a subset of the dataframe to contain only transactions with `Dst/Ware` = `Dienst` and set the credit account according to the key
+We create a subset of the dataframe to contain only transactions with `Dst/Ware` = `Dienst`.

-in column `MwSt-Satz` and  value taken from the following dictionary
+We set the credit account by using the data in column `MwSt-Satz` as the key and take the value from the following dictionary

 ```
 dCAService = {
     '-':     '4001',   # Umsatzsteuerfrei
     '50':    '4001',   # Umsatzsteuerfrei
     'USt5':  '4301',   # Umsatzsteuer 5%
     'USt7':  '4301',   # Umsatzsteuer 7%
     'USt16': '4401',   # Umsatzsteuer 16%
     'USt19': '4401'    # Umsatzsteuer 19%
 }